labd/django-oscar-wagtail/docs/introduction.rst

 e-commerce engine to their platforms.

 Both projects are very important to us.
 We are therefore pleased to be able to contribute something back both communities by means of this project.
+And there is more where that came from! ;-).

 Special thanks to `Michael van Tellingen`_, as he did most of the work :-).